-A.) Defense - Any time a head coach gets permission to suspend play to talk to the players, only 1 offensive or defensive conference is allowed per half-inning without penalty.
-On the second defensive conference, the pitcher must be replaced.
-A replaced pitcher can not return to pitch in the same inning that she was replaced.
-The new pitcher must pitch to at least one batter.

-B.) Offensive - Each team, when on offense, may be granted not more than one charged conference per inning to permit the coach or any of that team's personnel to confer with the base runners, the batter, the on-deck batter, or other offensive team personnel.
+- A.) Defense Any time a head coach gets permission to suspend play to talk to the pitcher or batter, only one (1) offensive or defensive conference is allowed per half-inning without penalty.
+On the second defensive conference to talk to the pitcher, the pitcher must be replaced.
+The new pitcher must pitch to at least one (1) batter. - B.) Offensive Each team, when on offense, may be granted not more than one charged conference per inning to permit the coach or any of that team's personnel to confer with the base runners, the batter, the on-deck batter, or other offensive team personnel.
 The Umpire shall deny any subsequent offensive team request for charged conferences.
 This offensive team-charged conference rule is effective when the ball first becomes live in each half-inning